 On the LSMS, verify that the Subscription Version Number Pool Block exists as part of the 1K Block.

-Chapter 10, test case 6.5.2, update step 11.
+Chapter 10, test case 6.5.2, insert step between 1 and 2, update step 11.

+The NPAC SMS issues an M-CREATE Request for SV2 to itself and populates the default routing information from the numberPoolBlock object.
+The subscriptionVersionStatus for SV2 is set to 'sending'.

+The NPAC SMS receives the M-CREATE for SV2 and issues an M-CREATE Response for SV2 to itself.

 On the Block Holder SOA, verify that a Subscription Version with LNP Type ‘POOL’ status of ‘old’ exists with an empty Failed SP List.